-Note 7 Other operating income
+Note 6 Other operating income

 2022 2021

-Capital gain on divestments of tangible assets - -

 Revenue from contracts with customers 9.7 8.7

-Other operating income 2.2 1.5
+Other operating income 2.3 1.7

-Total 11.9 10.2
+Total 12.0 10.4

 All revenues from contracts with customers relate to revenues from a financial management service, KI Finans, which is offered to municipalities and regions.
 The service allows customers to create an overview of their financial positions.
 All revenues derive from one customer category comprising municipalities and regions, with all customers operating in the same geographic market, Sweden.